Channel partner uses ChatGPT to become a best-selling author in 24 hours

 "This was Thursday morning, and by lunchtime, it was finished,” Beaugeard said.

-The book is called ChatGPT for Executives: Unlocking the power of AI and suggests potential ChatGPT prompts to benefit different types of executives, including at the C-level.
+The book is called ChatGPT for Executives: Unlocking the power of AI and it suggests potential ChatGPT prompts to benefit different types of executives, including at the C-level.

-Beaugeard published the book on Amazon, not expecting anything significant.
+Beaugeard published the book on Amazon, not expecting significant results.

 The sale price is around $15 on Kindle and $32.50 for a paperback.